 With Job Matching, we can compare a person's DISC profile with the ideal for any job or role, and sum up how well their personality matches that role's needs.

-DISC explains a personality in terms of four numbers, and quantifying a person's behavior like this brings some significant advantages.
+DISC explains a personality in terms of four numbers, and quantifying a person's behaviour like this brings some significant advantages.
 This opens up, for example, the possibility of Job Matching.
-If we use DISC to predetermine the ideal personality style for a role, Discus can match the factor values in a DISC profile against that ideal, and so work out how well a candidate is suited to that role's needs.
+If we use DISC to predetermine the ideal personality style for a role, we can match the factor values in a DISC profile against that ideal, and so work out how well a candidate is suited to that role's needs.
 Because we know all the personality factors involved, it's even possible to highlight strengths that stand out, or areas where a person may need development.

 It's important to stress that DISC Job Matching can only look at an individual's personality, and it's therefore limited to describing suitability in those terms, but nonetheless it can provide a powerful basic guideline in helping to make a recruitment decision.